Skip to main content

 1. Click Account > Tools > Attributes > Create Attribute.

-3. In Attribute type, select String.
+3. In Type, select String.

-4. In API Name, type shippingCity.
+4. In API name, type shippingCity.
 This is the name to reference in the API call.

 We can now set this custom attribute in API calls: